Aura | Best Identity Theft Protection

 5. Review your credit report

 A credit report provides a summary of your credit history, which may include the number of new credit accounts opened in your name, payment history, debt owed, and other types of information.
-This makes it a good way to detect identity theft at an early stage.
+Since lenders and businesses use it to measure your creditworthiness, it is important that you review your credit reports regularly to detect identity theft at an early stage

 To do so, request a free copy of your credit report.
 You can do it by calling 1-877-322-8228, or ordering it online at www.Annualcreditreport.com.